learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 **TODO**: Define a function in `arrays.js` called `destructivelyRemoveElementFromEndOfArray` that takes an array as its only argument and removes the last element.
 Your function should return the entire array, and it **should** mutate the array.

+**TODO**: Define a function in `arrays.js` called `removeElementFromEndOfArray` that takes an array as its only argument and removes the last element.
+Your function should return the array without the last element, and it **should not** mutate the original array.

 We can use `slice` to perform the above action without changing the underlying array.
 It takes a bit more work than removing the first element, since we want the slice from index `0` (remember, the first element is at index `0`!) to the end.
 Hmmmm — what property do arrays have that can help us? `length`!

 ``` javascript